CUBRID/cubrid-testtools/doc/ha_repl_guide.md

     log4j:WARN See http://logging.apache.org/log4j/1.2/faq.html#noconfig for more info.
     ```
 3. See the testing progress
  * See it in QA Homepage.
    Click the build number, find the ha/ha_repl_debug category, you can see the related information from the table.
    **Please check test rate:**
-    if it is 100%, test is finished, otherwise it is still in progress or intterupted.
+    If it is 100%, test is finished, otherwise it is still in progress or intterupted.
    Please refer to [ verify test result](#51-verify-ha_repl/ha_repl_debug-test-results )

  * See Monitor
    Click `Monitor`, find `QUEUE_CUBRID_QA_HA_REPL_LINUX` item.
    It will tell us whether the test is in progress or not.
     ![monitor](./ha_repl_image/Monitor.PNG)